charlesreid1/charlesreid1.github.io/pelican/content/josephus-2.md

 \left( 1 \, 5 \, 3 \, 6 \, 8 \, 2 \, 4 \right) \left( 7 \right)
 $$

+### Visual Representation of Solution Permutation

-To represent the cycle permutation graphically, we draw lines connecting the edges that permute and form cycles:
+To represent the Josephus permutation graphically, we draw lines connecting the edges that permute and form cycles:

 <img alt="circle with undirected permutation paths"
 src="images/josephus_8_4_circ.png" width="350px" />

+This is a visual representation of the Josephus permutation for $n = 8, m = 4$.

 ## n = 11, m = 2